Hyphenation

 Loading Hyphenation Dictionaries

-To use the hyphenation feature, first register a hyphenation dictionary.
+To use the hyphenation feature, first register a hyphenation dictionary, using the Hyphenation property.

 The following code example shows how to load hyphenation dictionaries for the specified languages from a file: